chrismlusk/accuraty-templates/README.md

 cd Portals/_default/Skins/CLIENT_CODE
 ```

-Then, open `.env` and update your environment variables.
-At a minimum, change the `CLIENT_CODE` variable to whatever the project's name should be.
-This name will be used in multiple places (e.g., the Skin and Container directories), but **you only need to set it here**.
+Open the `.env` file and change the `CLIENT_CODE` variable to the client abbreviation or whatever the project's name should be.

+This name will be used in multiple places (e.g., the Skin and Container directories, Sass variables), but **you only need to set it here**.
 The Gulp build process takes care of setting the name everywhere else.

 #### 4. Install packages

-Run `npm install` from inside the Skin folder.
+From your terminal, run `npm install` from inside the Skin folder.

 #### 5. Build the assets

-Then run `npm run build` in your terminal.
+Then run `npm run build`.

-This will trigger the Gulp tasks to initialize the project, rename directories, and compile starting assets (stylesheets, scripts, etc.).
-This `build` command, however, will not keep Gulp in "watch" mode.
-Since we are getting started, it's best to just build the assets and keep going with the setup.
+This will trigger Gulp to initialize the project, rename directories, and compile assets (stylesheets, scripts, etc.).
+The `build` command will not keep Gulp in "watch" mode, however.
+Since we are getting started, just build the assets and keep going with the setup.

 Next, add and commit everything to Git.
 Reminder: This is all local-only at this point, as we have not set up the remote repository yet.